Mas9311/stock-average/README.md

 ## Methodology ##

 Have you ever wanted to take the mean of N items, then wanted to see the impact for (N + 1) items?<br>
-Thankfully, you don't need to re-enter the those items each time if you record the numerator and denominator.
+Thankfully, you don't need to re-enter those items everytime if you record the numerator and denominator beforehand.<br>

- * i.e. Finding what you need to score on the final to reach a certain letter grade.<br>
+ * i.e. Finding what you need to score on the final to reach a certain letter grade by averaging your existing exams.

 ###### Scenario: ######